-So when Pete walks the property to inspect the fence containing the dogs, he sometimes discovers unlucky animals the they have killed.
-He then places them in an open area for the vultures to eat.
+So when Pete walks the property to inspect the fence containing the dogs, he sometimes discovers unlucky animals they have killed.
+Pete then places them in an open area for the vultures to eat.
 They completely consume this carrion, leaving not even a hair on the ground.

 So, given all this, I found quite interesting a series of posts by Karl Steel on the medieval studies blog In The Middle.
 Here Steel writes about the European history of sky burial and similar practices.

 Part of this history are accounts of Tibetan sky burial from European travelers.
 Notable among these are those from The Book of John Mandeville, a compilation of travels, not by the eponymous author, an English knight, asserted in the narrative, but by a Flemish monk and abbot who lived in the 1300’s.

 Steel contrasts the European and Tibetan practices and attitudes.
 Writing about the Tibetan rituals seen through medieval European eyes, Steel says: